sub is the substring and s is the main string sub in s

 In this tutorial, we will look at how to check whether a string contains a given substring or not in Python with the help of some examples.

-How to check if a string contains a substring in Python?
+Check if string contains substring in python

-The easiest way to check whether a string contains a substring or not in Python is to use the membership operator in
+The easiest way to check whether a string contains a substring or not in Python is to use the membership operator in.
+The following is the syntax:

-# sub is the substring and s is the main string sub in s
+# sub is the substring and s is the main string

-if the substring is a part of the string and False
+It returns True if the substring is a part of the string and False otherwise.
+Note that this operation is case-sensitive.

 Let’s look at an example –